 Barefoot Yacht Charters

 The longest-established yacht charter company in St Vincent and the Grenadines, Barefoot is a locally-owned company with a worldwide reputation for excellence.
 A member of the American Boat & Yacht Council, Barefoot operates the only ASA sailing school in the country, and offers a large fleet of bareboat monohulls and catamarans and luxury fully crewed yachts.
-For more information call 784-456-9526, or visit them on the web at Barefoot Yacht Charters.
+Telephone: 784-456-9526 Web: Barefoot Yacht Charters.

 Bamboo Adventures SVG

 Bamboo Adventures SVG offers a team of travel professionals that creates a unique and personalized Travel services for St. Vincent and the Grenadines.
 For discerning travelers who expect the highest level of service, and attention to detail from the minute they begin planning their trip, to the day they return home.
 They offer the most exclusive mix of enjoyable, memorable Island Excursions ranging from soft adventure to sight seeing to culture and heritage.
-For more information call 784-570-8000, or visit them on the web at Bamboo Adventures SVG.
+Telephone: 784-570-8000 Web: Bamboo Adventures SVG.

 At Fantasea Tours they have created comfortable, exciting and personalized tours.
 Their tours take you to the most spectacular places throughout St. Vincent and the Grenadines; their staff’s knowledge of the islands and the waters surrounding them offers the opportunity for top quality tours.
-For more information call 784-457-4477, or visit them on the web at Fantasea Tours.
+Telephone: 784-457-4477 Web: Fantasea Tours.

 Sea Breeze Nature Tours

 They are prepared to give you an unforgettable experience interacting with nature, exposing you to the marine environment while respecting conservation.
 They offer Dolphin and Whale-watching tours and they frequently see turtles, flying fish and scores of birds.
-For more information call 784-458-4969, or visit them on the web at Sea Breeze Nature Tours.
+Telephone: 784-458-4969 Web: Sea Breeze Nature Tours.

 Wind and Sea

 Wind and Sea has 27 years of experience in the Grenadines.
 With several beautiful catamarans they offer private day charters to the surrounding islands of Mayreau, Tobago Cays, Palm Island, Canouan, Bequia, St. Vincent, Mustique, PSV and Mopion.
-For more information call 784-458-8678, or visit them on the web at Wind and Sea.
+Telephone: 784-458-8678 Web: Wind and Sea.

 Mac’s has been serving brick-oven pizza in Bequia since 1980.
 Choose from 17 mouthwatering toppings, or opt for homemade lasagna, quiche, conch fritters, pita sandwiches, or soup and salad.
 Mac’s home-baked cookies, muffins, and banana bread are great for dessert or a snack.
 Or top off your meal with a scoop or two of Maranne’s homemade ice cream in tropical flavors.
 The outdoor terrace has water views.
-For more information call 784-458-3474, or visit them on the web at Mac’s Pizzeria.
+Telephone: 784-458-3474 Web: Mac’s Pizzeria.

 The extensive menu marries French and West Indian cuisines: seafood and local vegetables are prepared with a French twist.
 Lobster is the specialty; select yours from the live lobster pool.
 Light salads and sandwiches are available at lunch.
 Try the BLT (bacon, lobster, and tomato).
 Choose dinner from either the à la carte or prix-fixe menu.
 Delicious baguettes and delicate pastries round out any meal.
-For more information call 784-458-3555, or visit them on the web at L’Auberge Des Grenadines.
+Telephone: 784-458-3555 Web: L’Auberge Des Grenadines.

 The sandwiches, salads, burgers and fries, or the grilled catch of the day along with a refreshing cold drink will certainly satisfy.
 The evening menu focuses on prime steaks and seafood.
 Dinner by the water is always a delight, but you’ll have to navigate a lot of stairs farther down to the beachside restaurant—and back up, of course, after your meal.
 The Tuesday night barbecue is particularly popular.
-For more information call 784-458-3809, or visit them on the web at Jack’s Bar.
+Telephone: 784-458-3809 Web: Jack’s Bar.

 Perfect for a romantic dinner, and also an excellent choice for a delightful lunch of savory seafood (try the lobster or fish roti or an open fish steak on focaccia bread), a vegetarian dish (tangy callaloo soup, callaloo lasagna, cassava flat bread with grilled vegetables, or the light but filling fire-roasted corn salad with goat cheese and spinach), or settle for a perfectly cooked hamburger with cheese, bacon, and grilled onion.
 The chef’s lime pie is the perfect dessert, with passion-fruit mousse a close runner-up.
 All produce, fish, and meat are locally sourced.
-For more information call 784-458-3400, or visit them on the web at Sugar Reef Café.
+Telephone: 784-458-3400 Web: Sugar Reef Café.

 Dine by candlelight on the waterfront terrace of Mariners Hotel with excellent French cuisine and Caribbean flair.
 Start with a rich soup or escargots, stuffed crab back, or conch salad.
 Main courses include fresh fish and shellfish grilled with fresh herbs, garlic butter and lime, or creole sauce.
 Landlovers may prefer sautéed chicken paillard with mushroom or Thai peanut sauce, grilled lamb chops, or beef tenderloin with béarnaise, Roquefort, or pepper sauce.
 For dessert, there’s the wonderful mi-cuit, a warm chocolate delicacy with vanilla ice cream.
-For more information call 784-453-1111, or visit them on the web at The French Verandah.
+Telephone: 784-453-1111 Web: The French Verandah.

 Famous Basil’s is a delightful open-air thatch-and-bamboo restaurant that extends out into Britannia Bay, and is the place to eat, drink and meet up with others in Mustique.
 It’s a must-stop for every day-tripper and seemingly every passing sailboat.
 Who could imagine that a menu that combines tasty banana pancakes and lobster could be such a hit?
-For more information call 784-456-4777, or visit them on the web at Basil’s.
+Telephone: 784-456-4777 Web: Basil’s.

 Located right in front of Clifton, in the bay, you’ll find this one-bar island.
 There didn’t used to be any land in this part of the bay, but local fishermen would throw conch shells in the shallows and eventually an island began to form.
 And what do you do with some free land?
 You put a bar on it!
 These days there’s quite a lot of concrete here, but it’s still a scenic and fun place that draws a crowd of locals and visitors alike.
-For more information call 784-498-3786, or visit them on Facebook at Happy Island.
+Telephone: 784-498-3786 Web: Happy Island.

 Flow Wine Bar

 Fabulously chic for grubby downtown Kingstown, Flow is a dimly lit top-floor bar with sofas to spare, a chilled soundtrack and an extensive selection of wine by the glass and bottle.
 The food here is inventive and excellent value – try the jalapeño wontons.
 A place to put your Caribbean escape on hold just for a moment.
 Monday nights involve craft-beer tastings, while Saturday is all about Latin dance.
-For more information call 784-457-0809, or visit them on the web at Flow Wine Bar.
+Telephone: 784-457-0809 Web: Flow Wine Bar.

 Climb the stairs to the pastel-painted deck overlooking Admiralty Bay and enjoy good-value meals, a wide selection of mixed drinks and a fun atmosphere at this bar/restaurant that’s popular with locals, yachties and visitors alike.
 There’s often live music with rotating house artists.
-For more information call 784-458-3463, or visit them on TripAdvisor at Coco’s Place.
+Telephone: 784-458-3463 Web: Coco’s Place.

 Right on the sands by the dock, this welcoming shack is great for watching the comings and goings on the island, or to hit a cold beer while you wait for your boat.
 Also serves reasonably priced local dishes.
-For more information call 784-530-6772, or visit them on Facebook at Coconut Bar.
+Telephone: 784-530-6772 Web: Coconut Bar.